 Once I got into my last two years of high school and the Jewish education became more relaxed, slowly but surely more answers were revealed.
 But mikveh and the whole world of taharat hamishpacha was never not presented as a taboo topic.
 It was always taught with the extra shadow hanging over, saying, you will have to wait until you get engaged before everything can be revealed.
 Also during these last two years of school, my community gained Shlichim whom I came to find out were Eden Center trained.
 I gained from them so much, and without realising, my confusion about the mitzvah started turning into understanding.

 However, it wasn’t until my last term of Midreshet Lindenbaum when the option of a taharat hamishpacha class was offered in the evenings, that I understood how much I gained from them.
 The majority of the questions being asked by my peers to my incredible teacher were the same questions I had bombarded the Shlicha with as the cogs in my brain started to turn with questions that I couldn’t ask in high school.
-These questions came from a place fascinated not only by the biology aspect of women and how our cycles can lead to so much insight to our bodies, but how halachically our bodies line up so much with the cycle of niddah.
+These questions came from a place fascinated not only by the biology aspect of women and how our cycles can lead to so much insight to our bodies, but how our bodies line up so much with the halakhic cycle of niddah.

 This is why when I first heard Dr. Naomi Grumet speak about The Eden Center, it was obvious to me that I needed to get involved.
 My summer after Midreshet Lindenbaum, I embarked on what has been an incredible journey of knowledge, inspiration and ‘coolness.’.
 I’ve had the absolute pleasure of interning at the very place that as a teenager growing up in a community that didn’t feel like it allowed for different views, I wished existed, simply for the right to ask questions and to have the people to ask them too.